 Rocky Mountain National Park is one of America’s great scenic treasures.
 Within its borders are some of the world’s most spectacular alpine features—towering above-timberline peaks that are snowclad year-round, countless lakes and beautiful mountain valleys.
 In so many ways, the park also is a celebration of Colorado, a state renowned for its high-mountain majesty, attributable in no small measure to the presence of 54 named summits exceeding 14,000 feet in elevation.
-For our fall Weekend Getaway the park will be at its best with the splendor of the yellow aspen trees, and the majesty of the fall rut.
-This is a time the elk are moving down to the lower elevations and the bulls are competing for their harem to propagate their species.
-Wildlife sightings are frequent and the weather is near perfect – an excellent opportunity to get a taste of the Colorado Rocky mountains!
+For this gentle Weekend Getaway in the height of summer, the park will be at its warmest, and the wildlife will be active in the higher elevations.
+It is an excellent opportunity to get a taste of the Colorado Rocky mountains!

 On Day 1, after the DIA airport pick up, we’ll shuttle past Estes park to Morraine Park – a remnant of the last ice age.
 We’ll hike through the meadow, over a ridge to a beautiful lake, and around a loop that takes us into the Big Thompson valley.
 (5 miles)